 This is the most preventable damage to your tree that there is.
 All it takes is a little knowledge and foresight.

-“The Rut” refers to deer breeding season, which takes place roughly between November 1 and February 1.
-Bucks use their antlers to “mark” territory, often at the expense of the bark of young trees.
+“The Rut” refers to deer breeding season, which takes place roughly between October 1 and February 1 in Central Texas.
+Bucks use their antlers to “mark” their territory, often at the expense of the bark of young trees.
 ALWAYS protect young tree trunks during this period to avoid irreparable damage to the vascular system of the tree, which is just under the thin bark.

 Use a trunk protector that allows the trunk access to air.

-Those black corrugated sewer pipes keep moisture next to the bark and can open the trunk to damage by fungal organisms as well as borers and should NOT be used.
+The black corrugated sewer pipes that I have seen some people use keep moisture next to the bark and can open the trunk to damage by fungal organisms as well as borers and should NOT be used.

-Fencing with 2″x 4″ openings or specific trunk protectors such as those pictured at the top of this page are ideal for protecting your young trees.
+Fencing with 2″x 4″ openings or specific trunk protectors such as those pictured at the top of this page are ideal for protecting your young trees, and should extend about 4 feet up the trunk.